kyhuber/ML-Trading-Bot/README.md

 Creating a machine learning trading bot to inform decisions about returns based on different trading strategies.

-First, the ML Trading Bot establishes a baseline performance from stock performance data from a csv file.
-Moving average values are calculated based on predefined inputs, creating trading signals.
+First, the ML Trading Bot establishes a baseline performance from stock performance data contained within a csv file.
+Moving average values are calculated based on predefined inputs and creating trading signals.
 Next, the bot tunes the baseline trading algorithm using the support vector machine learning method.
-The app plots actual returns and strategy returns based on the trading signals.
+The app plots actual returns and strategy returns based on trading signals derived from the SVMLM.

 Finally, the app reconsiders stock performance data using the LogisticRegression ML model.